AW-2021/Pokedex/README.md

   Fetch, search and display data (id, name, sprite, stats, types) for all Pokémon through the **PokéAPI**.

 - **View & Interact with Pokémon Mega Cards**
-  Learn about popular Pokémon cards (of Fire type) fetched from the **Pokémon TCG API**, through a memory card game.
+  Learn about popular Pokémon cards of different types fetched from the **Pokémon TCG API**, through a memory card game.

 - **Responsive Design**
   Fully responsive UI using **Tailwind CSS**, works on desktop & mobile.